How Slight Negative Pressure and Keeping a Light Tight Growroom Can Help Maximize Yields

 In some cases, a light leak will not cause a noticeable problem, but it will affect yield by causing the plants to grow a little spindly as they attempt to convert from vegetative growth to flowering growth time and time again.

 Eliminating light leaks is also a security measure for indoor horticulturists.
 Wherever exterior light can come into a growroom, light can escape back out.
 Aside from odor, a big tell-tale sign of an indoor grow’s location is the distinct glow of horticultural lighting.

 Creating a light tight environment for a typical growroom is not all that difficult.
 However, when using air-cooled reflectors, getting the dark cycle to be completely pitch black is often a difficult task.

 Air-cooled reflectors generally draw air in from outside the garden space.
 When light from that outside source travels through the ducting, it reaches the reflectors and, you guessed it, gets reflected into the garden space.

 There are a few different ways a grower can tackle this problem.
 One option is to bend the ducting so that it creates an “s” shape.
 This is effective because light can reflect, but it cannot bend.
 Another option is to draw fresh air from another room instead of from directly outside.

 This way the second room can be kept dark, meaning no light could enter the ducting.
 Regardless of the technique used, it is imperative that growers with air-cooled reflectors address the potential for light leaks.

 In other words, keep odor and horticultural lighting hidden from the outside world.
-Creating a negative pressure for proper odor control and having a light tight garden space are two great ways to make certain a grower’s indoor garden is kept out of the public eye and nose.
+Creating a negative pressure for proper odor control and having a light tight garden space are two great ways to make certain a grower’s indoor grow is kept out of the public eye and nose.